sonikro/kong-sample-api/README.md

 # Kong Sample Api

-This API is supossed to be used along with the [Kont Experiment](https://github.com/sonikro/kong-experiment) environment
+This API is supossed to be used along with the [Kong Experiment](https://github.com/sonikro/kong-experiment) environment

 Please check that project first